ESMValGroup/ESMValCore/doc/esmvalcore/datafinder.rst

 ========
 Data discovery and retrieval is the first step in any evaluation process;
-ESMValTool uses a `semi-automated` data finding mechanism with inputs from both the user configuration file and the recipe file.
-The reason why the data finder module is `semi`-automated is that the user will have to provide the tool with a set of parameters related to the data needed; the reason why it is semi-`automated` is that once these parameters have been provided, the tool will automatically find the right data.
-We will detail below the data finding and retrieval process and the inputs the user needs to specify, giving examples on how to use the data finding routine under different scenarios.
+ESMValTool uses a `semi-automated` data finding mechanism with inputs from both the user configuration file and the recipe file: this means that the user will have to provide the tool with a set of parameters related to the data needed and once these parameters have been provided, the tool will automatically find the right data.
+We will detail below the data finding and retrieval process and the input the user needs to specify, giving examples on how to use the data finding routine under different scenarios.

 .. _CMOR-DRS: